 “We expected those against any traffic management to be most vocal but critically this scheme is also being condemned by people who want some form of traffic reduction in the area.
 There is huge frustration about the appalling consultation and the lack of response from the Council and councillors.
 The majority of residents have concluded it is not fit for purpose.”

 The LibDems recommend that the scheme be suspended.

 Question 1c in the survey shows the level of opposition.
 The question was “Are you happy with the Council’s changes?”.
 The answers were 771 said NO, 159 said YES and 10 omitted a response.
 That is very clear cut for these kinds of surveys.

 There was some support for camera systems to limit use to local residents (a totally impractical and very expensive solution in our view) but time-limited restrictions were clearly not popular.

 Many respondents had contacted councillors, MPs or Council officers but 84% of those who did considered they did not receive an adequate response.

-You can read many of the detailed responses in the report where it is clear that they are similar to the ones the ABD has received – see this https://www.freedomfordrivers.org/lewisham.htm where you can obtain a file of some of them.
+You can read many of the detailed responses in the report where it is clear that they are similar to the ones we have received – see this https://www.freedomfordrivers.org/lewisham.htm where you can obtain a file of some of them.
 The anger stimulated by the road changes is very apparent, with local councillors coming in for a lot of criticism for not listening.

 Tranche 2 Funding